PyeongsaengCoding/expo-init/README.md

 Without proper Android SDK installation, Tailwind CSS styles may not render correctly in Expo Go.

-## Get a fresh project
+## Starting Fresh

-When you're ready, run:
+If you want to reset to a clean starting point:

 ```bash
 npm run reset-project
 ```

-This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+This command will move the starter code to the **app-example** directory and create a blank **app** directory for fresh development.

-## Learn more
+## Learn More

-To learn more about developing your project with Expo, look at the following resources:
+To deepen your knowledge about developing with Expo:

-- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
+- [Expo documentation](https://docs.expo.dev/): Learn fundamentals or explore advanced topics with [guides](https://docs.expo.dev/guides)
-- [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.
+- [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Step-by-step project creation for Android, iOS, and web

-## Join the community
+## Join the Community

-Join our community of developers creating universal apps.
+Connect with other developers creating universal apps:

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
+- [Expo on GitHub](https://github.com/expo/expo): View the open source platform and contribute
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+- [Discord community](https://chat.expo.dev): Chat with Expo users and get support